andrewliao11/Generative-Model-Survey/README.md

 - ***Generative Adversarial Networks*** [[NIPS 2014]](https://arxiv.org/abs/1406.2661)
   - Scenario: The generative model can be thought of as analogous to a team of counterfeiters, trying to produce fake currency and use it without detection, while the discriminative model is analogous to the police, trying to detect the counterfeit currency.
   - In other words, D and G play the following two-player minimax game with value function
+  - Find Nash equilibrium by gradient descent of D and G
   - Nice post from Eric Jang, [Generative Adversarial Nets in TensorFlow](http://blog.evjang.com/2016/06/generative-adversarial-nets-in.html)
   - Another post about GAN: [Generating Faces with Torch](http://torch.ch/blog/2015/11/13/gan.html)
   - Official source code: [Theano version](https://github.com/goodfeli/adversarial)